-Soda puts you at risk for weight gain year-round (not just during the

-	holidays), but it adds fuel to the fire when you factor in a calorie-rich

-	diet that you don’t normally eat.
+Soda puts you at risk for weight gain year-round (not just during the holidays), but it adds fuel to the fire when you factor in a calorie-rich diet that you don’t normally eat.

-	Drink more water and natural fruit juices to balance things out.
+Drink more water and try juicing once a day to balance things out.

 Make Your Plate Colorful

 Make a concerted effort to get some salad on every holiday plate.